On transverse invariants from Khovanov homology: Some constructions from Khovanov homology

 \subsection{The maps induced by Reidemeister moves}

 For us, a \emph{filtered chain complex with distinguished generators} is a chain complex generated freely over $\Z$ by a generating set, where each element of the generating set carries a homological grading $\gr_h$ and a filtration grading $\gr_q$, such that the differential $\diff$ increases the homological grading by $1$ and does not decrease the filtration grading.
-The Bar-Natan chain complex $\BNcx(K)$ (see Section~\ref{subsec:bar-natan}) is an example of a filtered chain complex with distinguished generators.
+The Bar-Natan chain complex $\BNcx(K)$ (see Section~\ref{subsec:bar-natan}) is an example of a filtered chain complex with distinguished generators: the generators in which each circle is labeled by either $x_+$ or $x_-$.

 The following is a standard cancellation lemma about filtered chain complexes with distinguished generators.
 Since we make repeated use of it for writing down the Reidemeister maps and for proving locality properties, we give a proof of it.